jbowyers/chartinator/README.md

 * Art direction - Zoom and offset of chart - Useful for refining the region displayed in geoCharts
 * Customization of chart tooltips and annotations
 * Customization of all Google Chart options - Fonts, colors, chart formatting, etc.
+* Adding Google Chart event handlers - Event handlers can be defined in the options

 ### How do I get set up? ###